wahyusa/astro-markdoc/README.md

 /
 ├── public/
 ├── src/
+│   └── content/
+        └── docs/
+│           └── intro.mdoc
+|       └── config.ts
+│   └── components/Aside.astro
-│   └── pages/
+│   └── layouts/Layout.astro
-│       └── index.astro
+│   └── pages/index.astro
+|   └── env.d.ts
+├── astro.config.mjs
+├── markdoc.config.mjs
+├── README.md
+├── package.json
-└── package.json
+└── tsconfig.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

-Any static assets, like images, can be placed in the `public/` directory.
+Markdoc (`.mdoc`) files can be used in content collections.
+See `src/content/docs/` for an example file.

+You can also render Astro components from your Markdoc files using [tags](https://markdoc.dev/docs/tags).
+See the `markdoc.config.mjs` file for an example configuration.

 ## 🧞 Commands